garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

 > **PARAMETERS**

+- public_id
+- floor_id
 - dorm
 - floor
+- status
+- last_service_date
+- installation_date
+- finish_time
+- user_name

+> **RESPONSE**

+- On success returns a JSON object with Public ID, Floor ID, Floor, Dorm, Machine status, Last service date, installation date, Finish time, and User name
+- Example response:
+{
+  "Public_ID": 1,
+  "Floor_ID": 1,
+  "Floor": 0,
+  "Dorm": "Sittner",
+  "Status": "free",
+  "Last_Service_Date": "10/27/2022",
+  "Installation_Date": "10/27/2022",
+  "Finish_Time": None,
+  "User_Name": Evan,
+}

+- On failure due to not finding a machine with the specified public id returns status code 404

+> ## **GET** /machine/dorm/floor/<floor_id>

+- Gets information for one machine on a specified dorm and floor

+> **HEADERS**

+- **Authorization** : User {token}

+> **PARAMETERS**

+- dorm
+- floor
 - floor_id

 > **RESPONSE**

-Currently returns a dict with Public ID, machine status, user name, and finish time Example response:
+- On success returns a JSON object for a specific machine with Public ID, Status, Finish time, and User name
+- Example Response:
   {
     "Public_ID": 1,
-    "Status": "in_use",
+    "Status": "in_use"
-    "User_Name": "Evan",
-    "Finish_Time": 10:02,
+    "Finish_Time": 10:27
+    "User_Name": "Evan"
   }

+- On failure due to not finding a machine with the specified information returns status code 404

+> ## **PUT** /machine/dorm/floor/<floor_id>

+- Modifies information for one machine on a specified dorm and floor

+> **HEADERS**

+- **Authorization** : User {token}

+> **PARAMETERS**

+- dorm
+- floor
+- floor_id

+> **RESPONSE**

+- On success returns a JSON object for the modified machine
+- Example Response:
+{
+  "Public_ID": 1,
+  "Status": "in_use"
+  "User_Name": "Evan"
+  "Finish_Time": "10:27"
+}

+- On failure due to not finding a machine with the specified information returns status code 404

 > ## **GET** /machine/dorm/<floor>

-- Gets a list of dicts for all the machines on a floor in a dorm
+- Gets information for all the machines on a floor in a dorm

 > **HEADERS**